Loading please wait

 Try an activity or get started for free

-In this worksheet, students will find the mean, median, mode and range of the given sets of numbers.
+In this worksheet, students will find the mode and range of data sets.

 Key stage: KS 3